roessland/withoutings/README.md

 - Lets users log in with Withings OAuth and stores their access token in the database.
 - Lets users subscribe to notifications from Withings.
 - Stores received notifications in the database.
+- Downloads available data relevant to the received notifications and stores it in the database.

 ### Planned features

 - Forward received notifications and their payloads to webhooks, IFTTT, Dropbox, Google Drive, etc.
 - Download historical data, not just data corresponding to notifications.

+## Technologies used
+Withoutings uses a pragmatic stack that is simple to maintain and deploy:
+- Go
+- PostgreSQL
+- Server-side rendering with Go's html/template
+- No JavaScript so far.
+But might add HTMX.

+### ...and not used
+- Redis (unlogged tables are good enough)
+- ORM (sqlc is superior)
+- Dedicated queue/pubsub (Postgres all the way!)

 # Installation and setup